 insertingcatheters into the heart through the blood vessels.
-Electrodes at the ends of the catheter can ablate, or damage small sections of the heart that are responsible for the abnormal heartbeat.
+Electrodes at the end of the catheter can ablate, or damage, small sections of the heart that are responsible for the abnormal heartbeat.

-A doctor will only recommend surgery if other therapies have not worked or if the person has another heart condition.
+Typically, invasive therapies and surgeries are reserved for cases where other therapies have not worked or the person has another heart condition.